jiangnanhugo/jiangnanhugo.github.io/_pages/about.md

 ### Constraint Reasoning Embedded in Machine Learning

 - We propose COnstraint REasoning embedded structured learning (CORE), a scalable constraint reasoning and machine learning integrated approach for learning over structured domains.
-- We embed decision diagrams, a popular constraint reasoning tool, as a fully-differentiable module into deep learning models.
+- We embed decision diagrams, a popular constraint reasoning tool, as a fully differentiable module into deep learning models.
 - In data-driven operational research and program synthesis from the natural language, the structures generated with CORE satisfy 100% of the constraints when using exact decision diagrams.
 In addition, CORE boosts learning performance by reducing the modeling space via constraint satisfaction.
 CORE also generates designs that satisfy complex user specifications as well as meet aesthetics, utility, and convenience requirements.

 ## Publications

+15. A Tighter Convergence Proof of Reverse Experience Replay.\\
+**Nan Jiang**, Jinzhao Li, and Yexiang Xue.\\
+The first Reinforcement Learning Conference (RLC) 2024.

 14. Vertical Symbolic Regression via Deep Policy Gradient.\\
 Nan Jiang, Md Nasim, Yexiang Xue.\\